Updated: May 4

-This is where all of skincare starts.
-On the outside anyways.
-Cleansing is responsible for removing dirt, makeup, sweat, pollution, and so much more that can clog pores, cause irritations and reactions, free radical damage and premature aging.
-It also preps skin for absorbing ingredients from what we layer on top.
-This process can be harsh and disrupt the skin’s natural acid mantle, and avoiding this is exactly what we will be discussing today.
+This is where all skincare begins.
+On the outside anyway.
+Cleansing is responsible for removing dirt, makeup, sweat, pollution, and so much more that can clog pores, cause irritations and reactions, free radical damage, and premature aging.
+It prepares skin for absorbing ingredients from what we layer subsequently.
+But, this process can be harsh and disrupt the skin’s natural acid mantle, so the avoidance of this is exactly what we will be discussing today.

 There is little to protect your skin from bacteria, pollutants, and chemicals, and your skin becomes more permeable to these things.

 Water is also able to leave your skin more easily, leading to dehydrated skin.

 Your skin is defenseless, easily aggravated, and this gives rise to irritations, acne, free radical damage, excess oil production, excess enzyme activity

 Our skin naturally sits at a pH level of 4.5 - 6.5 - slightly acidic, and this is a perfect environment for the growth of our skin's bacterial flora which is necessary for skin health.
 This pH is also essential for the proper functioning of our skin's enzymes which help seal in hydration and exfoliate dead skin cells.
 Additionally, a slightly acidic stratum corneum is essential for the optimal functioning of the bactericidal qualities of our hydrolipid film.
 Bacteria have a hard time living there, and a shift in its natural pH predisposes the skin to inflammatory and infectious dermatoses, including acne vulgaris.